Working with God

 As we’ve seen so far, God gave us free will, delegated authority to us and honors our decisions.
 Whether he gives us specific guidance or allows us to use our discretion, he wants us to act in a way that’s compatible with his nature and the spiritual laws and principles he defined.
 Within the parameters he gives us, we can do our part and rely on him to do his.

 The Father intends for us to learn to use the authority he gave us and the spiritual laws and principles he created.
 What is not so clear, however, is that our spiritual maturity governs how God allows us to learn this.
-If a believer is spiritually immature, God is more likely to stress the importance of step-by-step, detailed instructions for everything he should do.
-As that believer matures — gets to know God better, understands how he operates, recognizes spiritual laws and principles, and proves himself more trustworthy — God can give him more latitude.
+For believers who are spiritually immature, God is more likely to stress the importance of step-by-step, detailed instructions for everything they should do.
+As they mature — get to know God better, understand how he operates, recognize spiritual laws and principles, and prove themselves more trustworthy — God can give them more latitude.

 Paul wrote to a church of believers who were growing in faith and love, and were persevering in persecutions and trials.
 To those believers, he wrote that he prayed God’s power would satisfy every good purpose they have and every act prompted by their faith (2 Thess.
 1:11).
 Notice that spiritual growth is a factor: growing in faith and love, persevering in difficulties.
 God’s primary emphasis is on our growing into his image, not on making our lives on earth more pleasant.
-If you’re growing in faith and love, and you’re persevering in whatever difficulties you face, you can expect God to satisfy every good intention you have and every act prompted by your faith.
+If we’re growing in faith and love, and we’re persevering in whatever difficulties we face, we can expect God to satisfy every good intention we have and every act prompted by our faith.

 Most Christians turn to God whenever they need help of some kind, but otherwise take care of things themselves.
 This is equivalent to treating God as an assistant, a vending machine or genie in a bottle.
 Working with God is a revolutionary concept for most of us.
 Like so much in the New Testament, doing what God wants the way he wants it requires us to radically change the way we think.